Anonymous911id/Basic-coffee-app/README.md

  ***No ui or ux***

 To run it
-Download the file and go to that folder with *cmd* Type `python main.py`
+Download the file and go to that folder with *cmd*, type `python main.py`